zodb/zodbshootout/doc/zodbshootout.rst

 These options control the output produced.

+.. versionchanged:: 0.7

+   The ``--dump-json`` argument was removed in favor of pyperf's native output format, which enables much better analysis using ``pyperf show``.

+   If the ``-o`` argument is specified, then in addition to creating a single file containing all the test runs, a file will be created for each database, allowing for direct comparisons using pyperf's ``compare_to`` command.

 * ``--log`` enables logging to the console at the specified level.
 If no level is specified but this option is given, then INFO logging will be enabled.
 This is useful for details about the workings of a storage and the effects various options have on it.

-  .. versionadded:: 0.6

-* ``--dump-json`` writes a JSON structure containing the raw data collected to the file given (or if no file is given, to stdout).
-  This can be useful for doing a more sophisticated analysis.

-  .. note:: The JSON structure is subject to change at any time.

   .. versionadded:: 0.6